citiesense/docs/pages/4-Using PReP.md

 * Basemap toggles, and
 * the capability of adding a Project to the PReP map.

 Each City featured on Citiesense has its own version of a PReP.
-Some Property Research Portals are more comprehensive than others with regards to the amount of data available, but they are all organized the same way with 4 categories of data about a urban real estate.
+Some Property Research Portals are more comprehensive than others with regards to the amount of data available, but they are all organized the same way with 4 categories of data pertaining to urban real estate.

 ### PReP Data Categories
 ![alt text](http://d9hhrg4mnvzow.cloudfront.net/try.citiesense.com/real-estate-maps/102e6d18-property-details-icon_02r02q02r02q000000.png "Properties")